Unbelievableok/learngit/readme.txt

 Creating a new branch is quick and simple.
 No FF is a new model.
 FF is a fast model.
-Cherry-pick is a cool func.
+Cherry-pick is a cooooool func.